nim-lang/website/jekyll/_posts/2021-10-25-nim-receives-100k-usd-bitcoin.md

 * ``0xC1d472B409c1bdCd8C0E45515D18F08a55fE9fa8``

-As a final word, I would also like to ask that if anyone is looking to send us a large donation to our Bitcoin or Ethereum address, *please* start by sending us a small amount first and [get in touch](https://nim-lang.org/community.html) with us about your intentions.
+As a final word, we would also like to ask that if anyone is looking to send us a large donation to our Bitcoin or Ethereum address, *please* start by sending us a small amount first and [get in touch](https://nim-lang.org/community.html) with us about your intentions.